opsani/servo-k8s/README.md

 replicas, mem, cpu (pending: add support for mem\_limit, mem\_request, cpu\_limit, cpu\_request).
 If a configuration file is present at ./app.yaml, any custom component settings in it are also returned by 'adjust --info' and map to environment variables of the matching container.

+To exclude a deployment from tuning, set `optune.ai/exclude` label to `'1'`.
+If including the servo in the application namespace, ensure this label is set on its Deployment object.

 Limitations:
 - works only on 'deployment' objects, other types of controllers are not supported.
 - minimal tested k8s server version: 1.8.